Cheryl Petersen

 262-551-6573

-Prof. Petersen’s doctoral program, which focused on the effects of a spiritual care educational program for pediatric oncology nurses on their knowledge, attitudes, and level of spiritual care competence, was funded with two grants from the American Cancer Society and several national scholarships.
-Her current program of research is focused on assisting students to find a greater sense of vocation, as well as meaning and purpose in their nursing practice.
-She has recently conducted research evaluating her Carthage Symposium course with Professor Sandie Biscilglia called Communication Strategies to Improve Spiritual Care of Patients Facing the End of Life.
+Prof. Petersen’s doctoral program, which focused on the effects of a spiritual care educational program for pediatric oncology nurses, was funded with two grants from the American Cancer Society and several national scholarships.
+Her current program of research is focused on development and evaluation of an application (app) to provide holistic resources for the mind, body, and spirit of patients with cancer.

 • B.S.N. — Marquette University